benninge/wearable_suit/README.md

 ## Hardware architecture

 The system is built according to the hardware architecture given in figure 1.
 The centerpiece of the system is the mainboard.
-Tt contains an STM32 microcontroller, which controls all the other modules.
+It contains an STM32 microcontroller, which controls all the other modules.
 It is connected to the IMU sensor modules over a bus systems and it directly controls all LEDs as well as the microphone module, which is used for music detection.
 A bluetooth connection to an Android app was also planned, but is currently not implemented.

 <figure role="group">
 <div align="center"><img src="poster/ledSuitSchematic.png" width="500"></div>